grays42/reddit-profile-analyzer/README.md

 Check out this repo and save it to a local folder.

+> You may want to check out the prompts in main.py, I put the instructions near the top so they're easier to edit.
+In particular, I had both the chunk analysis and the synthesis scripts structure their output into specific categories that came up on the two dozen samples I ran on reddit.
+You can tailor these instructions to your preference.

 ### 5. Create API Key File

 In this folder, create the file "chatgpt_api_key.txt" and enter your API key as the file's content.